jdbosser/GPU-Acoustics/README.md

 python sweeplot.py <filename>.json
 ```

-Some preemade calculations exists in the `results/precalculated`-folder.
+Some premade calculations exists in the `results/precalculated`-folder.
 These
 can be plotted by running
 ```
 python plot_precalculated.py